delfick/delfick_app/README.rst

 Changelog
 ---------

+0.9.8 - 8 July 2019
+    * Updated delfick_logging so it doesn't modify what you give it when you give it a dictionary.

 0.9.7 - 25 August 2018
     * Adding --json-console-logs option which will do logs as json lines to the console